-Keeping my code in a public repository helps me too.
-Apart from establishing credibility in the developer community, it keeps my code organized, I get to consume my own modules in multiple projects.
+Keeping my code in a central repository helps me too.
+Apart from giving back to the community, it keeps my code organized and I get to consume my own modules in multiple projects.
 If I need to improve a component, or just fix a bug, I can do it in one place and have the updates propagate into all projects that depend on it.

-Ultimately, sharing my work is a way of giving back; a way to belong to, serve, and swim in a greater pool.
+Ultimately, sharing my work is a way of giving back; a way to belong, serve, and swim in a greater pool.